-Misconduct is behaviour of a degree less serious than that which would warrant immediate suspension from duty for a first offence but which could nevertheless lead to dismissal if persistent.
-The disciplinary procedure must be followed when dealing with misconduct.
+Misconduct is behaviour of a degree less serious than that which may warrant immediate suspension from duty for a first offence, but which could nevertheless lead to dismissal if persistent.
+This Policy must be followed when dealing with misconduct.

-Some more serious acts of misconduct might justify omitting the first stage of disciplinary procedures by issuing a final warning in the first instance, if there is no satisfactory explanation.
-Only when it can be shown that the warnings have not been heeded will misconduct lead to action being taken which will lead to an employee's dismissal.
+Some more serious acts of misconduct might justify omitting the first stage of sanctions set out in this Policy by issuing a final warning in the first instance, if there is no satisfactory explanation or mitigating circumstances for the Academy Trust to consider.
+If it can be shown that previous warnings have not been heeded, misconduct could lead to action being taken which may lead to an employee's dismissal.
+The Academy Trust reserves the right to depart from the sanctions set out in this Policy if it deems the wrongdoing sufficiently serious so as to justify gross misconduct.